yutanglin16/Python-GitHub-Action/README.md

-# Deploy Django app to Azure App Service on Linux using Visual Studio Code
+# Deploy Django app to Azure App Service on Linux using GitHub Actions

-This django app is created following the [official django tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/).
-Added a welcome app to serve the website homepage.
+This app is based off the [official django tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/).
+Using GitHub Actions, we can deploy this app directly to App Service after changes are pushed to the repo.

 ## Prerequisites

 1. You need an Azure subscription to complete the tutorial.
 You can create a free account to start with: https://azure.microsoft.com/en-us/free/.

+1. You need to create a Python 3.7 Linux Web App.

 1. This web app requires a MySQL Server (`django.db.backends.mysql`) as the backend, you can also use PostgreSQL server as the backend.
 You can easily create a Azure Database for MySQL using Azure portal https://ms.portal.azure.com/#create/Microsoft.MySQLServer.

-1. This tutorial uses Visual Studio Code as code editor and deployment too.
-You can download VSCode for free from https://code.visualstudio.com/download.

-1. Follow the [getting-started instructions](https://code.visualstudio.com/tutorials/app-service-extension/getting-started) to install VSCode App Service Extension.

-### Prep the code
+## Prep the code

 1. Get the source code onto your dev machine: